etetoolkit/ete/README.rst

 - The official web site of ETE is at  http://etetoolkit.org
-- News and announcements information are usually posted on twitter: http://twitter.com/etetoolkit
+- News and announcements are usually posted on twitter: http://twitter.com/etetoolkit

 CURRENT VERSION